ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 ### Spam and phishing

-To protect against spam and phishing attacks, the MoJ makes use of Government services such as National Cyber Security Centre's Suspicious Email Reporting Service and any other services that are appropriate.
+To protect against spam and phishing attacks, the makes use of Government services such as National Cyber Security Centre's Suspicious Email Reporting Service and any other services that are appropriate.

 ### Spoofing attacks